unicef/rhizome/docs/old-docs/odk.rst

 * Implement Process that constant checks the App Engine Instance for new data, transforms it and loads into our backend system.
 * Directly hookup our backend system with the ODK Collect application

-BOTH OF THESE ARE DEPENDENT ON APP ENGINE SERVER DETAILS FROM NIGERIA

-**What we need from Nigeria to Move forward**

-* App Engine Credentials!